brettswift/transmission-openvpn-helper/README.md

 `./show_torrent_status.sh`

+## Get your files out!

+see `transmission/transmission-home/completed` for your completed torrents.

 ## Known Issues

 Transmission is supposed to watch the watch folder.
 I find that sometimes it doesn't pick up torrents very quickly.